streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: dnsname
-        description: "(Optional) For your first request to ListHostedZonesByName, include the\t\t\t\tdnsname parameter only if you want to specify the name of the first hosted zone\t\t\tin the response"
+        description: (Optional) For your first request to ListHostedZonesByName, include thednsname parameter only if you want to specify the name of the first hosted zonein the response
         type: string
       responses:
         200: